Support Us Button Widget

 Rendering by LMN Architects

-As part of the Raleigh Convention Center’s plans for expansion, music venue Red Hat Amphitheater is planning to move one block south and expand by 1,000 seats — at the price of a partial closure of South Street.
-Due to community pushback, the venue could leave downtown for good.
+It’s decided, folks.
+After a city council vote, Red Hat Amphitheater will remain downtown.
+As part of the Raleigh Convention Center’s plans for expansion, Red Hat Amphitheater is planning to move one block south and expand by 1,000 seats.

-The amphitheater shutting down or moving out of downtown may have a significant economic impact — the venue’s 2023 shows reportedly generated $17.5 million for the city.
+If the amphitheater were to shut down or move out of downtown, there may have been a significant economic impact — the venue’s 2023 shows reportedly generated $17.5 million for the city.
 Plus, many downtown businesses rely on shows + events like Crank Arm Brewing, who told The News & Observer they see business double to triple on event days.

-According to a city staff memo to the Raleigh City Council, without a venue the size of Red Hat, acts + artists could skip Raleigh entirely in favor of Wilmington and Charlotte.
-Plus, venues like Koka Booth and a potential Dix Park amphitheater might not be able to absorb Red Hat’s traffic.
+According to a city staff memo to the Raleigh City Council, without a venue the size of Red Hat, acts + artists would skip Raleigh entirely in favor of Wilmington and Charlotte.
+Plus, venues like Koka Booth and a potential Dix Park amphitheater might not be able to absorb the totality of Red Hat’s traffic.

 More from RALtoday